zenbro/mirror.vim/README.md

  * `:MirrorConfig` - open configuration file in split.
 Use `q` to close it.
  Configuration file path can be changed by `g:mirror#config_path`.

+ * `:MirrorConfigReload` - if configuration file has been changed from the outside, it can be reloaded manually via this command.

 ### Local

 Local commands are only available when you open a file inside one of the